 privileges without the UAC prompt

-You can select the Administrator check-box for shortcuts that require admin privileges, but you can also run shortcuts with the highest privileges without the UAC prompt:
+Select the Administrator check-box for shortcuts that require admin privileges, but it's also possible to run shortcuts with the highest privileges without the UAC prompt:

 From SideSlide: